redbooth/aerofs-sdk-python/README.md

 ## Install

-In the future this should be packaged by pip; for now, run the `setup.sh` installation script.
+For development run the `setup.sh` script.
+Otherwise, use `pip install aerofs`.

 ## Contributors

+In alphabetical order by first name:

+* Drew Fisher
 * Matt Pillar
-* Drew Fisher